rustadadam/PF-GAP/notes.md

     a.
 Additionally, added it to the k-folds tests
 10. Added MDS prox file.
 This shows the similarities between classes.
     a.
 Added PHATE and UMAP dimensionality techniques.
 They seem to be much more helpful.

+# Week of May 21st

+## Tasks
+1. Test DTW and other distances accuracy
+2. Think about how much of the time-series matter
+    a.
+We want to know what part of the series matter the most
+        - Which part is contributing to the results the most?
+3. Get data from YAHOO finance
+    a.
+We want to test at different time-scales
+    b.
+Start with Hourly -> Then we can go more fine-grained if we want
+    c.
+Then also go to weekly and monthly
+    d.
+NOTE: Don't use return values.
+We want to use the percent returns / z-scores
+    e.
+We can linearly interpolate the missing values
+4. Add the KNN model tests onto the resulting proximities
+    a.
+We can put it into the model testing pipeline
+    b.
+If the KNN scores on the proximities are much higher than the OOB score than we may have a problem with how the proximities are being defined
+5. To investigate further -> we can visualize the the test points alongside the training points through our visualizations with PHATE and UMAP
+6. Train on all the data with optimized hyperparameters
+7. EXTRA TIME: how does this change with different ideas of creating proximities
+    a.
+Can change the argument to "original" and "OOB" and proximity type.

+## Possibilities to expand the project
+1. Using an imputation method to classify the NaNs and the following.

+From Ben:
+By the way, for DTW and Euclidean distances, you can get a classification accuracy like for the other models by using a 1-NN classifier.
+This is common in time series classification.